alkaphreak/marstech-sftp/doc/Jsch.md

 ### FileConnectorService

-Our service reusing the ConnectionStrategy.
+Our service reusing the `ConnectionStrategy`.

 ```kotlin
 interface FileConnectorService {